-There is assistance available to support students if their education providers stops delivering their course or closes its business—known as 'tuition assurance'.
+There is assistance available to support students if their education provider stops delivering their course or closes its business—known as 'tuition assurance'.

 A tuition assurance administrator will contact impacted VET Student Loan (VSL) and VET FEE-HELP students within five business days of a course provider closure to inform them of the next steps, such as scheduling an information session to let them know what assistance is available.

 Students who have not been contacted within this time can discuss their eligibility for tuition assurance by contacting:

 Eligible VET Student Loan and VET FEE-HELP students impacted by a course provider closure in 2018-19 will be supported to complete their studies at a replacement education provider.

 There are other support services available to students who do not qualify for this type of assistance.

-The Australian Government would like to expand its Tuition Protection Service (TPS) for international students to include domestic students accessing a VSL, or a FEE-HELP or HECS-HELP loan at a private provider or TAFE.
+The Australian Government is in the process of expanding its Tuition Protection Service (TPS) for international students to include domestic students accessing a VSL, or a FEE-HELP or HECS-HELP loan at a private provider or TAFE.